Privacy Notice for Candidates

 - We will use information about your health to make reasonable adjustments during the recruitment process, if required.

 - We will use information about your health via a Health Questionnaire, which we will ask you to complete after we have made a job offer, so that our Occupational Health team can assess your fitness for the role you have been offered.
-During the processing of our Health Questionnaire, if you have a medical condition that requires adjustments in the workplace or if it is important for your Line Manager to be aware to support you in your role, or there is a Health and Safety reason for doing this, then the Occupational Health Clinicians will advise the Health and Safety team who will communicate this to your Line Manager.
+During the processing of our Health Questionnaire, if you have a medical condition that requires adjustments in the workplace or if it is important for your Line Manager to be aware to support you in your role, or there is a Health and Safety reason for doing this, then the Occupational Health Clinicians will advise the Health and Safety team who will communicate this to your Line Manager and HR.
 If you are an agency worker this will be via the recruitment agency.
 Additionally, if, as a consequence of your medical condition, you are deemed to have a protected characteristic under the Equality Act 2010, your Line Manager and HR will be advised of this fact.
 For agency workers this will be communicated to the Line Manager via the Recruitment Agency.

 - We will use information about your nationality to check that you are legally entitled to work in the UK.